Steven Wilson: Personal life

-Wilson prefers to keep a low profile, following the example of musicians like Radiohead, Pink Floyd and Tool.

-However, Wilson does share snapshots of his life on Instagram.
-He shared the news that he married his girlfriend Rotem in September 2019, subsequently sharing the news and a wedding picture on his Instagram page.
-His wife has 2 girls from her previous marriage.
+Wilson prefers to keep a low profile, following the example of musicians from bands like Radiohead, Pink Floyd and Tool, but a few years ago he started sharing snapshots of his life on Instagram.
+He shared the news that he married his girlfriend Rotem in September 2019, subsequently sharing a wedding picture on his Instagram page.
+His wife has two daughters from her previous marriage.
 His family has also set up an Instagram account for their dog Bowie Wilson, named after David Bowie.

-Wilson is a vegetarian and an atheist, fascinated by the subject of religion, and a strong critic of organised religion.
-However, he believes in not imposing his views, but to express them through stories and characters.
-Wilson: "I think that is all you can do as an artist.
-Not preach to your audience but just reflect the world with all its flaws and joys".
+Wilson is a vegan and an atheist, and although fascinated by the subject of religion, he is a strong critic of organised religion.
+He believes in not imposing his views, but to express them through stories and characters, saying, "I think that is all you can do as an artist.
+Not preach to your audience but just reflect the world with all its flaws and joys."
 He does not smoke and does not use recreational drugs, except for an occasional drink.

-In a 2016 article he expressed his admiration for Israel and was critical of musicians such as Roger Waters who have boycotted Israel.
+In a 2016 interview with The Jerusalem Post, he expressed admiration for Israel and criticised musicians such as Roger Waters who had boycotted the country.

+In a June 2022 interview with Qobuz alongside Richard Barbieri, he mentioned that Zeit by the German electronic music pioneers Tangerine Dream was his favourite album of all time; he called the band the "birth of ambient music."